Get the Right Amount of Paint the First Time

 Using the handle of your putty knife or any object with a gently rounded corner, press the raised drywall paper around the hole flush with the rest of the wall.
 It’s okay to leave a small divot, but don’t break through the paper.

 Scoop a small amount of drywall patching compound on one corner of the putty knife and press it into the nail hole and the surrounding area.
 Use the blade of the putty knife to gently skim off the surplus compound.

 After the compound dries according to label directions, gently smooth the patch with 220-grit sandpaper without sanding through the paint.
 Wipe away the sanding dust with a moist paper towel.
-Running your fingertips over the patched area will alert you to any bumps or rough spots.
+Running your fingertips over the patched area alerts you to any bumps or rough spots.
 The only dried patching you should see is the small dot covering the nail hole.
 Your wall is now ready to paint.

 Clean away loose drywall and cut off any loose paper.
 Leave the inner part of the gypsum rough.
 Cut a piece of wire screen 2" larger than the hole all around.
 Tie one end of a 12" string to a small stick or pencil, and thread the other end through the center of the screen.

 Bend the wire screen and insert the stick and screen into the hole.
 Pull the string until the stick holds the screen flat against the back of the hole.
 Holding the string taut, fill the hole, working in from the edges.
 Make sure the compound adheres to the wire screen.
 Tape the string tightly against the wall with masking tape.